 The final exam (closed book) will include all topics covered (cumulative) in the course and is MANDATORY.
 Final exam will consist of mostly multiple choice questions (conceptual and numerical) and few open-ended questions.
 Missing the final exam will result in a zero for the exam unless EXTREME circumstances apply.
 Even in that case, extra questions will be added to the make-up final.

-The date and time of the final exam for this course (as set by the registrar, as of 08/20/2015) is:
+The date and time of the final exam for this course (as set by the registrar) is: